-Helical Pile Foundation (HPF): A factory-manufactured steel foundation that consists of a steel shaft, single or multiple steel helices (e.g. bearing plates), and a steel cap or bracket that connects the shaft to the structure above.
-Each bearing plate is pitched into a screw thread pattern.
-The HPF may or may not have shaft extensions and manufactured shaft couplings that connect individual shaft sections together.
-HPF’s are rotated into the ground using torsion applied by a calibrated machine until a desired bearing depth and installation torque is achieved.
+Helical Foundation (HF): An in-ground steel support column (or shaft) with one or more soil bearing plates welded near its base, and a cap or bracket at the top for connection to the supported structure.
+The column may be extended using couplings to connect column sections together.
+The column is pushed down and rotated using a drive head, which causes the helix shaped bearing plates to pull the column into the ground until resistance to torque indicates that its base has reached adequate depth or bearing strata to support the load.
+Adequate torque resistance is determined by applying a known torque correlation factor to the shaft’s resistance to rotation that is measured during installation.

-HPF Cap: A factory-manufactured steel device that connects the HPF shaft to the structure above.
-The cap may be bolted, welded, screwed, encased in concrete, or otherwise attached to the HPF shaft and structure above such that it applies concentric axial loads to the HPF shaft.
-Generally, HPF caps are used for new construction applications.
+HF Cap: A device that connects the HF to the supported structure.
+The cap is bolted, welded, screwed, encased in concrete, or otherwise attached to the HF and supported structure such that the HF is loaded concentrically.
+Generally, HF caps are used for new construction applications.

-HPF Bracket: A factory-manufactured steel device that connects the HPF shaft to the structure above.
-The bracket may be bolted, welded, screwed, or otherwise attached to the HPF shaft and structure such that eccentric axial loads are applied to the HPF shaft and/or structure.
-Generally, HPF brackets are used for repair or strengthening of existing structures and placement to achieve concentric loading is not possible.
+HF Bracket: A device that connects the HF to the supported structure.
+The bracket is bolted, welded, screwed, or otherwise attached to the HF and structure such that eccentric axial loads may be applied to the HF and/or structure.
+HF brackets are generally used for repair or strengthening of existing structures where placement to achieve concentric loading may not be possible.

-Conventional Design: Determination of HPF design capacities using accepted engineering standards and methods such as ACI 318, AISC 360, and the National Design Specification for Wood Construction (NDS).
+Conventional Design: Determination of HF design capacities using accepted engineering standards and methods such as ACI 318, AISC 360, or the NDS.

-Torque Correlation: An empirical relationship between installation energy and HPF capacity, whereby the HPF ultimate geotechnical bearing capacity is proportional to the installation torque needed to drive (or twist) the HPF into the ground.
-The torque correlation factor, also known as the torque-to-capacity ratio, is determined for each HPF system in accordance with Section 4.3.4.
+Torque Correlation: An empirical relationship between installation energy and HF capacity, whereby the HF ultimate geotechnical bearing capacity is proportional to the installation torque needed to advance (or screw) the HF into the ground.
+The torque correlation factor, also known as the torque-to-capacity ratio, is determined for each HF system in accordance with Section 4.2.5.

-Final installation Torque: The final installation torque shall be based on the manufacturers installation instructions.
+Final installation Torque: Final installation torque is the measured torque value at the end of the HF installation procedure that is used as the basis to determine HF support capacity.
+The torque correlation factor and applicable factor of safety are applied to the final installation torque to determine allowable bearing and hold down capacities for the foundation element.
+Final installation torque shall be determined in accordance with the manufacturer’s installation instructions.

 REFERENCED STANDARDS